 Subprime borrowers are those who have poor credit histories and are therefore more likely to default.
-Lenders usually charge higher interest rates to provide more return for the greater risk.
-Generally, that makes it too expensive for many subprime borrowers to make monthly payments.
+Lenders charge higher interest rates to provide more return for the greater risk.
+So, that makes it too expensive for many subprime borrowers to make monthly payments.

 The advent of interest-only loans helped to lower monthly payments so subprime borrowers could afford them.
-It increased the risk to lenders, however, because the initial rates usually reset after one, three or five years.
+But, it increased the risk to lenders because the initial rates usually reset after one, three, or five years.
 But the rising housing market comforted lenders, who assumed the borrower could resell the house at the higher price rather than default.

 Another myth is that the Community Reinvestment Act created the crisis.
 That's because it pushed banks to lend more to poor neighborhoods.
 That was its mandate when it was created in 1977.

-In 1989, FIRREA strengthened the CRA by publicizing banks' lending records.
+In 1989, Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) strengthened the CRA by publicizing banks' lending records.
 It prohibited them from expanding if they didn't comply with CRA standards.
 In 1995, President Clinton called on regulators to strengthen the CRA even more.

 But, the law did not require banks to make subprime loans.
 It didn't ask them to lower their lending standards.
 They did that to create additional profitable derivatives.

 The risk was not just confined to mortgages.
-All kinds of debt was repackaged and resold as collateralized debt obligations.
-As housing prices declined, many homeowners who had been using their homes as ATM machines found they could no longer support their lifestyle.
-Defaults on all kinds of debt started to slowly creep up.
+All kinds of debt were repackaged and resold as collateralized debt obligations.
+As housing prices declined, many homeowners who had been using their homes as ATMs found they could no longer support their lifestyle.
+Defaults on all kinds of debt started to creep up slowly.
 Holders of CDOs included not only lenders and hedge funds.
-They also included corporations, pension funds and mutual funds.
+They also included corporations, pension funds, and mutual funds.
 That extended the risk to individual investors.

 The real problem with CDOs was that buyers did not know how to price them.
 One reason was they were so complicated and so new.
 Another was that the stock market was booming.
 Everyone was under so much pressure to make money that they often bought these products based on nothing more than word of mouth.

 Every boom has its bust.
 In 2006, housing prices started to decline.
-When subprime borrowers couldn't sell their houses at a higher price, they were forced to default.
-They couldn't find anyone to negotiate a settlement.
-Banks had repackaged and sold their loans.
+Subprime borrowers couldn't sell their houses at a higher price than they paid for them.
+Banks weren't willing to refinance when the home's value was less than the mortgage.
+Instead, they foreclosed.